Feyerabend/cc/ch07/sec7.6/README.md

 can still be applied here, but it often leads to architectural weight that is not required by the problem.

-This reveals a third issue: patterns can shift from descriptive tools into prescriptive habits.
+This reveals a third issue: *patterns can shift from descriptive tools into prescriptive habits*.
 Instead of emerging from the problem, they become templates that are applied before the problem is fully understood.

 The consequences of this are not purely theoretical.
 Overuse of pattern-based thinking can lead to systems where structure is optimised for conceptual cleanliness rather than practical simplicity.
 Layers of abstraction accumulate not because they are needed, but *because they are familiar*.

 At the same time, it is important not to discard the insight entirely.
 The value of design patterns becomes clearer when viewed as historical